Department of Earth & Environment

 The department is strongly aligned with activities in our allied research centers and schools, including the Center for Remote Sensing, the Frederick S. Pardee Center for the Study of the Longer-Range Future, and the Pardee School of Global Studies.

-The Department of Earth & Environment offers two undergraduate degrees:
+The Department of Earth & Environment offers several undergraduate degrees:

 Field experience and/or directed study are an essential part of our curriculum.
 Undergraduates are encouraged to participate as field and laboratory assistants as well as to pursue independent research with faculty advisors, thereby gaining better insight into concepts and methodologies introduced in coursework.

-The Department also offers minors in Earth & Environmental Sciences and Environmental Analysis & Policy, and jointly advises minors in Sustainable Energy and majors and minors in Marine Science.
-In addition, the department offers an interdisciplinary degree major with the Department of Astronomy in Geophysics & Planetary Sciences.
+The Department also offers minors in Earth & Environmental Sciences, Environmental Analysis & Policy, and Environmental Remote Sensing & GIS and jointly advises minors in Sustainable Energy and majors and minors in Marine Science.

 For students wishing to develop a marine focus, particularly in connection with a biological emphasis, courses are available through the Boston University Marine Program (BUMP).
 In this case, the emphasis is on field & laboratory teaching and research, and includes aspects of ancient marine geology, biogeochemistry of sediments, and biota.
 Access is also provided to present-day natural field laboratories in the local area and in Belize.
-This semester program is especially well suited for Environmental Science majors, who can fulfill four major electives.
+This semester program is especially well suited for students majoring in Earth & Environmental Sciences, who can fulfill four major electives.

 The Ecuador Tropical Ecology Program offers students in the Department of Earth & Environment the opportunity to spend a semester studying the vast and diverse ecosystems of Ecuador through intensive hands-on experiences.
 The program consists of four ecology courses based on field research in the montane, tropical rainforest, and coastal regions, as well as an intensive Spanish language course.
 All science courses are taught in English.
 This semester program is especially well suited for Environmental Science majors, who can fulfill four major electives.